eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 We'll focus in this blog post on *linters*, namely ESLint, and *type checkers*, namely [TypeScript](https://typescriptlang.org).
 ESLint and TypeScript are often used together to detect defects in code.

-## Differences in Purpose
+## Digging deeper into linting vs. type checking

 Type checkers make sure the *intent* behind values in code matches the *usage* of those values.
-They check that code is "type-safe": meaning values are used according to the ways their types describe as being allowed.
+They check that code is "type-safe": values are used according to how their types are described as being allowed.

 Type checkers do not attempt to look for defects that are only likely, rather than certain.
 Nor do type checkers enforce subjective opinions that might change between projects.
 That means TypeScript does not attempt to enforce general best practices — only that values are used in type-safe ways.
 TypeScript won't detect likely mistakes that work within those types.

-Linters, on the other hand, primarily target *likely* defects and can also be used to enforce subjective opinions.
+Linters, on the other hand, primarily target likely defects and can also be used to enforce subjective opinions.
-ESLint and other linters catch issues that are technically type-safe but are potential sources of bugs.
+ESLint and other linters catch issues that are may or may not be type-safe but are potential sources of bugs.
-Many developers rely on linters to make sure their code follow framework and language best practices.
+Many developers rely on linters to make sure their code follows framework and language best practices.

 For example, developers sometimes leave out the `break` or `return` at the end of a `switch` statement's `case`.
 Doing so is type-safe and permitted by JavaScript and TypeScript.